-- Screen Type: the available values are: - CRT Standard Monitor: colour VGA/SVGA monitor, - TFT Flat Screen. - Screen Saver: this function automatically either blacks out the monitor display (after a certain time of inactivity) or allows the screen to be locked during the AX3000 use: - no: function disabled. - yes: function enabled.
-The display is restored when either the keyboard is used or data is received from the host. - yes keyboard only:.
-The display is only restored when the keyboard is used.

-- Energy Star Power Saver (available only if the screen saver feature is set): to save or not monitor consumption. - Password (available only if the screen saver feature is set): the lock screen feature is only available if a password is entered.
+- Screen Type: the available values are: - CRT Standard Monitor: colour VGA/SVGA monitor, - TFT Flat Screen. - Screen Saver: this function automatically either blacks out the monitor display (after a certain time of inactivity) or allows the screen to be locked during the AX3000 use: - No: function disabled. - Yes: function enabled.
+The display is restored when either the keyboard is used or data is received from the server. - Yes keyboard only: The display is only restored when the keyboard is used. - Energy Star Power Saver (available only if the screen saver feature is enabled): this saves monitor power consumption. - Password (available only if the screen saver feature is set): the lock screen feature is only available if a password is entered.
 Press <Space> to enter the password.
 For more information about the lock screen feature, see Chapter 4.3. - Delay (minutes) (available only if the screen saver feature is set): delay before the monitor is turned off or locked.